-- "Availability Zone" and "AZ" mean an isolated location within an AWS region identified by a letter identifier following the AWS region code (e.g., us-west-1a).
+- "Availability Zone" means an isolated location within an AWS region identified by a letter identifier following the AWS region code (e.g., us-west-1a).

 - "Monthly Uptime Percentage" is calculated by subtracting from 100% the percentage of the monthly billing cycle in which the applicable Transit Gateway was Unavailable.
 If the applicable Transit Gateway has only been configured for part of the month, the Transit Gateway is assumed to be 100% available for the portion of the month that it was not configured.
 Monthly Uptime Percentage measurements exclude Unavailability resulting directly or indirectly from any AWS Transit Gateway SLA Exclusion.